JuliaQuant/TradingLogic.jl/README.md

 The main objective is to be able to backtest and place real-time orders using the same trading strategy functions.

+NOTE: The current `master`-branch code requires `Julia >=0.4.0`.
+See the `julia03` branch for the last version tested with Julia 0.3 before [0.4.0 final release](https://github.com/JuliaLang/julia/releases).

 [Documentation](http://tradinglogicjl.readthedocs.org/en/latest/)